 5 reasons to relocate to Saudi Arabia

 A significant percentage of the nation's inhabitants are immigrants seeking economic opportunity, making up 37% of the total Saudi population.
-Kingpin has a variety of roles for tax professionals in the Kingdom and here we look at our top 5 reasons to live and work in Saudi Arabia:
+Kingpin has a variety of roles for tax professionals in the Kingdom and here we look at our top 5 reasons to live and work in Saudi Arabia.

-The main reasons expats move to Saudi Arabia are career prospects and salary packages.
+The main reasons expats relocate to Saudi Arabia are career prospects and salary packages.
 When surveyed, around 49% of professionals consider career opportunities in the capital Riyadh as either ‘excellent’ or ‘good’ and that the basic salary and additional incentives make most professionals extremely satisfied.
 In the past, remuneration packages were split into various elements: basic salary, car provision or allowance, housing provision or allowance, medical cover, education for children.
 Today, however, employers tend just to pay a salary which covers these expenses, although in some cases there are performance or other bonuses.
 In addition to their salary, contract workers are awarded an ‘indemnity’ at the end of the contract.
 Saudi Arabia legislates that the indemnity is based on the value of the entire remuneration package including performance bonuses (where applicable).
 The indemnity can be a significant amount of money if you’ve been working in Saudi Arabia for a long time, and many people manage to accumulate a reasonable financial cushion.
 The indemnity is not insurance but an end-of-contract bonus, required by law to be paid to expatriate workers as a ‘thank-you’ for service to the state.
 Indemnity scales usually amount to 15 (in some cases 20) days of basic pay per year of employment for the first three years and thereafter a month’s salary per year of employment.

-Tax Free earnings and annual bonus
+Tax-Free earnings and annual bonus

 As with many countries in the Middle East, Saudi Arabia has been considered a hardship destination.
 While this is no longer the case in countries like the UAE, there is still some leverage for expats moving to Saudi Arabia to negotiate this into their contracts.
 High earning potential must be weighed against lifestyle, cultural barriers and opportunities for one’s spouse and children.
 This is another significant reason for others from different parts of the world to move to Saudi Arabia.
 Companies are expected by law to offer expat employees free tickets to and from Saudi Arabia every year.
 The expat employees who have completed one year of service in Saudi and are renewing their contracts for at least 12 months are designated to get the annual round ticket from the employers.

 Unlike other countries, where only a handful of companies offer transportation and housing allowances to its expats, all companies in Saudi Arabia are known for their amazing housing and transportation allowances.
 Western expats working in Saudi Arabia can easily ask for these benefits if they are not included in the job offer.
 Housing benefits are 25% or more of the basic salary or a physical home.
 Labour laws also entitle every expat to a transport allowance of 8%-10% of the basic salary.
-Of course, it’s also possible that many companies will provide an all expenses paid car.
+Of course, it’s also possible that many companies will provide an all-expenses-paid car.

 Large selection of international schools

 International schools in Saudi Arabia offer various types of curriculums, such as the International Baccalaureate, the UK national curriculum, a US-style model or the International Primary Curriculum.
-Given the number of expats required to fill the country’s workforce – especially in the oil sector – the private international school sector is quite sizeable.
+Given the number of expats required to fill the country’s workforce – especially in the oil sector – the private international school sector is quite sizeable adding to reasons for relocating here.
 Campuses are concentrated in the capital Riyadh and the coastal cities of Jeddah and Al Khobar.
 In addition to the many schools following British, American and international curriculums, there are German, Italian, Pakistani and Filipino foundations, serving the children of nationals working in Saudi Arabia.
 A total of eight schools are accredited by the Council of International Schools, while the Council of British International Schools has two members.
 There are 18 IB World Schools that offer the International Baccalaureate Diploma, 12 of which offer the Diploma Programme.

-To find out more about International schools in KSA, see the Kingpin Guide.
+To find out more about international schools in KSA, see the Kingpin Guide.